What Is Entity-First Content Planning? (The Complete Guide)

 These are the "vs" opportunities: Content Engineering vs Content Marketing, Content Engineering vs Content Strategy.
 They're also the competitive comparisons: your product vs alternatives in the category.

-Comparative entities require differentiation content.
-Not attack pieces, but clear articulation of what makes your primary entities distinct.
+Not attack pieces, but a clear articulation of what makes your primary entities distinct.
 This is where you draw boundaries and establish positioning.

 The content that addresses comparative entities must be fair.
 Misrepresenting competitors or adjacent concepts damages trust.
 But clear, honest differentiation is essential for AI systems to understand where your authority begins and ends.

 The entity map is a structured document that captures your entities, their definitions, their relationships, and your coverage status.
-It replaces (or sits above) your keyword spreadsheet as the source of truth for content decisions.

 An entity map captures: